turingschool/backend-curriculum-site/module1/lessons/nested_collections.md

 ## More Practice

-Break into small groups based on how far you've worked on the "collections" exercises from the [ruby-exercises](https://github.com/turingschool/ruby-exercises):

-1. Finished all exercises
-1. Finished "nested_collections"
-1. Finished "arrays" and "hashes"
-1. Working on "arrays" and "hashes"

-Find a partner in your group and work on the exercises.

-## Homework

-* Complete the `data-types/collections` exercises in [ruby-exercises](https://github.com/turingschool/ruby-exercises)
+You can also work through the `data-types/collections` exercises in [ruby-exercises](https://github.com/turingschool/ruby-exercises)